Every locale has its mix of energy options and environmental sensitivities. Being there is essential.

 For “Lighting Up the Andes” Spectrum sent me to Bolivia’s Cordillera Réal in 2004 to track a Canadian couple pioneering the use of solar-powered LEDs to illuminate remote off-grid villages.
 Their innovative blend of development and ecotourism financed the equipment, and sowed plenty of conflict.

 State Grid Corporation of China — the world’s 2nd largest company — is building an ultrahigh-voltage power transmission network whose scale and scope remain unimaginable for grid operators everywhere else.
 My on-the-ground reporting in 2018 provided IEEE Spectrum readers with a rare inside look at China’s grid technology and the contested politics of using it.
 It was my third reportage from China.
-In 2005 I revealed a two-wheeled transport revival hidden among China’s growing infatuation with the automobile.
-“China’s Cyclists Take Charge” documented the rapid and unauthorized spread of electric bicycles, and helped Spectrum’s special issue on China win a National Business Journalism Award.
-In 2007 I explored China’s growing use of coal gasification for Technology Review, finding the coal-to-diesel plant in Inner Mongolia that Western experts said would never be built.
+In 2005 I revealed the two-wheeled electric transportation revolution challenging China’s official infatuation with the automobile.
+That article, “China’s Cyclists Take Charge”, helped Spectrum’s special issue on China win a National Business Journalism Award.
+Two years later I was covering China’s growing use of coal gasification for Technology Review, tracking the huge coal-to-diesel operation in Inner Mongolia that Western experts bet would never be built.
 “China’s Coal Future” showed that water consumption — several barrels worth per barrel of fuel or chemicals — would ultimately limit gasification’s proliferation in the coal-rich but arid north.